Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Related Works

 Many popular methods like stochastic gradient decent (SGD), Adam~\cite{adam} and fast gradient-based techniques can be used for solving \eqref{eq:targeted_attack} and \eqref{eq:untargeted_attack} to generate respective adversarial examples to measure the robustness of neural models. \fi

 Existing attempts of adversarial attacks on VAE-based methods~\cite{Tabacof2016AdversarialIF, kos2018adversarial} only focus on generative models like VAE-GAN~\cite{larsen2016autoencoding} and mainly use very low-resolution (e.g. 28$\times28$), simple digital number datasets like MNIST and SVHN~\cite{netzer2011reading}.
-To the best of our knowledge, there has been no existing work on attacking full resolution image compression framework.
-As aforementioned, the stability of decoded reconstruction in image compression tasks is critical to applications.
-Thus we hope to see, whether limited perturbations in input can produce unexpected distortion on the output image after compressed by NIC methods.
-Technically, this is an untargeted attack.
-Therefore, this work will first demonstrate how existing image compression models can be affected by the untargeted attack and how to defend them for robust image compression.
-Later then, we also show that our methodology can be easily extended to targeted attack.
+To the best of our knowledge, there has been no existing work on attacking full-resolution image compression frameworks.
+As aforementioned, the stability of decoded reconstruction in image compression tasks is critical to vast applications.
+Therefore, in this paper, we will first demonstrate how existing image compression models are affected by the untargeted attack and then show how to defend them for robust image compression.

+\textbf{Robustness Evaluation.} Most previous works have focused on attacking computer vision systems.
+Therefore, they generally use the performance drop in their corresponding tasks (e.g., classification accuracy in classification tasks) to evaluate the attack performance.
+For adversarial attacks in image-to-image tasks (super-resolution~\cite{choi_deep_2021, yin2018sr, choi2019evaluating}, optical flow~\cite{ranjan2019attacking}, denoising/deblurring~\cite{choi_deep_2021}, etc.), attack performance is often evaluated by qualitatively showing visual examples together with some objective metric results.
+To better evaluate the vulnerability of a given image compression model, a proper metric is highly desired to measure and compare the degree of vulnerability quantitatively.
+In this case, we propose the $\Delta$PSNR metric to quantify them effectively.